EphramPerdition/helm-fuzzier/README.md

 package in 2013 which finally provided a quicksilver-like *scoring* of matches, but until recently (Oct.
 2015) `flx` only supported `ido`, not Helm.
-@PythonNut packaged a snippet from his `.emacs` as `helm-flx` to remedy and so the scoring part of Helm now works very well.
+@PythonNut packaged a snippet from his `.emacs` as `helm-flx` to remedy this and so the scoring part of Helm now works very well.

 Improving Helm's *matching*, the other half of getting good results, is done by this package: `helm-fuzzier`.
 Although good scoring ensures